simonbesnard1/gedidb/doc/user/faq.rst

 - **Efficient data storage**: Stores GEDI data using TileDB arrays, enabling optimized access and scalability.
 - **Geospatial querying**: Provides spatially enabled querying for regions of interest with support for bounding boxes and polygons.
 - **Automated processing**: Facilitates loading, pre-filtering, and processing of GEDI L2A, L2B, L4A, and L4C data products.
-- **Parallelized operations**: Leverages Dask for distributed data processing, enhancing performance on large datasets.
+- **Parallelized operations**: Leverages parallel engines (e.g., Dask) for distributed data processing, enhancing performance on large datasets.
 - **Integration with Python libraries**: Outputs data in formats compatible with pandas, geopandas, and xarray for seamless analysis.

 How do I set up the database for GEDI?